Pdaaboul/Parallel-Compression/README.md

 2. **Installation**
    - Clone the repository to your local machine.
-   - Follow the setup instructions in the `setup.md` file to configure the environment and dependencies.

 3. **Running the Utility**
    - Use the command-line interface to specify the compression task.